-Best Buy Mobile will act as a secondary venue, in addition to Ford dealers, where users can learn if their phone will work with the Sync, and Best Buy can help consumers upgrade to a compatible Bluetooth phone.
+Best Buy Mobile will act as a secondary venue, in addition to Ford dealers, where users can determine if their phone will work with the Sync, and Best Buy can upgrade consumers without Bluetooth phones to a compatible model.

-Ford also launched this month an advertising campaign for Sync, called "SYNC.
-Say the Word," to boost awareness of the voice-activated radio system.
-The print and online ads target "young, tech-savvy drivers," said Ford.
-These will be joined by 30-second video spots, and Ford will also make available 11 instructional videos on a new Web site.
+Ford also launched this month an advertising campaign for Sync, called “SYNC.
+Say the Word,” to boost awareness of the voice-activated radio system.
+The print and online ads target “young, tech-savvy drivers,” said Ford.
+These will be joined by 30-second video spots, and Ford will also make available 11 instructional videos.

 Traffic and other data are sent over the voice channel of the user’s Bluetooth phone, so no data plan is required.